-E. H. BAILEY.
-Notary Public.
+E. H. BAILEY, Notary Public.

-Whereas George H. Vickroy, by the annexed assignment, dated the 1st day of November last past (1864), did grant and convey unto Joseph G. Fell, Edward Hoopes, and George Burnham, and the survivors and survivor of them, and the heirs and and deorge but many and the estate, right, title, interest, property, claim, and de-mand whatsoever of him, the said George H. Vickroy, of, in, and to all those certain mining rights, discovery claims, and privileges on the southwestern quartz-lead, and the pre-emption claim to a ranch (160 acres) and its appurtenances on Hassayampa Greek, situated in the Walnut Grove mining district, in the Territory of Arizona, said discovery claims and extensions amounting in all to fifteen hundred feet, as the same are recorded in the recorder's office of said district and Territory, or assigned to him by other parties, in the following books and pages, viz: discovery claim in his name, of date May 19, 1864, Book A, page 20; also claim in his name, May 19, 1864, being exten-sion of above, recorded in Book A, page 20; assignment of their claims to him by James C. Neil, William Smith, and R. I. Osburn, dated May 28, 1864, recorded in Book A, page 25.
-Now, therefore, know all men by these presents that they, the said Joseph G. Fell,
+Whereas George H. Vickroy, by the annexed assignment, dated the 1st day of No vember last past, (1864,) did grant and convey unto Joseph G. Fell, Edward Hoopes and George Burnham, and the survivors and survivor of them, and the heirs and assigns of such survivor, all the estate, right, title, interest, property, claim, and demand whatsoever of him, the said George H. Vickroy, of, in, and to all those certain mining rights, discovery claims, and privileges on the southwestern quartz lead, and the pre-emption claim to a ranch (160 acres) and its appurtenances on Hassayampa Greek, situated in the Walnut Grove mining district in the Territory of Arizona, said biscovery claims and extensions, amounting in all to fifteen hundred feet, as the same are recorded in the recorder's office of said district and Territory, or assigned to him by other parties, in the following books and pages, viz: discovery claim in his name of date May 19, 1864, Book A, page 20; also claim in his name, May 19, 1864, being extension of above; recorded in Book A, page 20; assignment of their claims to him by James C. Neil, William Smith, and R. I. Osburn, dated May 28, 1864, recorded in Book A, page 25.

-Edward Hoopes, and George Burnham, do hereby acknowledge, testify, and declare, and do, for themselves respectively, their respective heirs, executors, and administra-tors, covenant, promise, and agree to and with the persons forming a certain associa-tion known as the Walnut Grove Gold-Mining Company, of Arizona, that they, the said Joseph G. Fell, Edward Hoopes, and George Burnham, have taken and accepted the said assignment and transfer of mining rights and privileges, and do stand seized thereof in trust for the sole use and behoof of the said association or mining company, and that they, the said trustees, and the survivors and survivor of them, or the heirs and assigns of such survivor, shall and will grant, convey, and assure the said mining rights and claims, and all their estate therein, unto the said association or company, so soon as the same shall be duly incorporated according to law by its proper corporate name and title, for the general use and benefit of all the stockholders therein, according to their respective proportions of capital invested therein.
+Now, therefore, know all men by these presents that they, the said Joseph G. Fell, Edward Hoopes, and George Burnham, do hereby acknowledge, testify, and declare, and do, for themselves, respectively, their respective heirs, executors, and administrators, covenant, promise, and agree to and with the persons forming a certain association known as the Walnut Grove Gold Mining Company, of Arizona, that they, the said Joseph G. Fell, Edward Hoopes, and George Burnham, have taken and accepted the said assignment and transfer of mining rights and privileges, and do stand seized thereof in trust for the sole use and behoof of the said association or mining company, and that they, the said trustees, and the survivors and survivor of them, or the heirs and assigns of such survivor, shall and will grant, convey, and assure the said mining rights and claims, and all their estate therein, unto the said association or company, so soon as the same shall be duly incorporated according to law by its proper corporate name and title, for the general use and benefit of all the stockholders therein, according to their respective proportions of capital invested therein.
+In witness whereof the said parties to these presents have hereunto set their hands

-In witness whereof the said parties to these presents have hereunto set their hands and seals this twenty-second day of December, in the year of our Lord one thousand eight hundred and sixty-four (1864).
+In witness whereof the said parties to these presents have hereunto set their hands and seals this twenty-second day of December, in the year of our Lord one thousand eight hundred and sixty-four, (1864.)